 Here’s how to do it …

-First, log into your WordPress backend, locate and open the post or page you would like to create links in.
+Log into your WordPress admin section, then find and open the post or page you would like to insert internal links into.

-Next, find and highlight the keywords, phrase, or content you want to turn into a hyperlink.
+Next, highlight the keywords you would like to turn into a hyperlink.

-After selecting and highlighting the content, click on the insert/edit link icon in the WordPress visual editor menu (< this is an internal link!) …
+After selecting and highlighting the content, click on the hyperlink icon in the WordPress visual editor menu (< this is an internal link!) …

-(WordPress WYSIWYG editor menu – content linking feature)
+(WordPress visual content editor menu – content link tool)

-If you find yourself In the ‘Text’ tab of the WordPress content editor, select the ‘link’ button to access the linking feature …
+If you find yourself In the ‘Text’ tab of the editor, select the ‘link’ button to access the linking feature …

-(The feature can also be accessed in the ‘Text’ tab of the content editor)
+(The linking tool can also be accessed in the ‘Text’ tab of the editor)

 The Inline Linking editor will display below the selection …

-Paste in your target destination URL or type a word or keyword phrase related to the text you want to hyperlink in the box to find related content …
+Paste in your link URL or type in a search term to find related content …

-(Type in a search term to find related content)
+(Enter a search term to bring up related pages and posts)

-Click the ‘Apply’ icon to insert your link …
+Click the ’Return’ (Apply) icon to create the link …

 (Inline Linking – Apply button)

-You can also access the advanced linking tool by clicking on the gear (‘Link Options’) button …
+You can access the advanced linking editor by clicking on the gear icon …

 This brings up the Insert/edit link window …